ishaankor/Note-Taker-/README.md

 - Automatically stores both recording audio and notes into your Google Drive
 - Configurable through environment variables for reusability.

+## Requirements
+- Python 3.8+ with microphone access
+- Installation of system-level dependencies like `portaudio` and `ffmpeg`
+- Acquiring API keys from Google Gemini and client secret from Google Drive API
+  - Make sure to set the redirect url in the client secret to **http://localhost:8080/**
+- Environment variables are properly set

 ## System Dependencies

 This project requires the following system dependencies: